 Assemblies take place across the whole school and in classes; senior leaders and class teachers, deliver these.
 The themes of our assemblies focus on celebrations and festivals in different faith communities, stories from different faiths and cultures as well as aspects of global citizenship.
 We also have strong links with our local church.
 The local vicar leads our harvest festival and our upper school children attend an annual carol service at Great Chart Church.
 Where possible, visits to other places of worship are encouraged such as Canterbury Cathedral.

-The EYFS framework is structured very differently to the National Curriculum and it is organised across seven areas of learning.
-Our EYFS Religious Education Curriculum is designed around the most relevant statements taken from the Early Learning Goals in the EYFS statutory framework and the Development Matters document.
-In EYFS, Religious Education falls within Personal, Social and Emotional Development and Understanding of the World areas of learning.
+The EYFS framework is structured very differently to the National Curriculum and it is organised across seven areas of learning rather than subject areas.
+Religious Education appears under the prime area of Personal, Social and Emotional Development, and the specific area of Understanding the World.

 It is our aim that when children at Godinton Primary School finish their first year at school and move into Year 1, they will be able to: